How To Paint A Front Door – Easy Tips and Pro Secrets

 Why?

-Because when you shut the door and the paint feels dry, it’s actually not cured.
-If you close the door too soon, the paint will start to stick to the weather stripping.
+Because when you shut the door, and the paint feels dry, it’s not cured.
+If you close the door too soon, the paint will stick to the weather stripping.
 Take the weather stripping off, and then paint your door.
 Wait at least three or four days, then put the weather stripping back.

 Can’t wait that long?
 Try this trick!